 Director Don Seigel suggested that the film was inspired by the Red Menace, though that wasn’t all it was about.

-“The political reference to Senator McCarthy and totalitarianism was inescapable but I tried not to emphasize it because I feel that motion pictures are primarily to entertain and I did not want to preach.”
+“The political reference to Senator McCarthy and totalitarianism was inescapable, but I tried not to emphasize it because I feel that motion pictures are primarily to entertain.
+I did not want to preach.”

 Still, Seigel found inspiration in discussing a greater threat to society: lack of empathy.

-Regardless of the intention, whether explicit or implicit, the film remains timeless by exploring the nature of humanity – or in sometimes, the lack of it.
+Regardless of the intention, whether explicit or implicit, the film remains timeless by exploring the nature of humanity – or perhaps the lack of it.